lsst-it/ittn-024/index.rst

 - 2 PDUs

-Network point diagram at the location of the first and second floors of the rack with the connection components.
+The following network diagram, illustrates the connections and components for both the first and second floor of the Auxtel building utilizing the same rack.

 First Floor Image: